nganlinh4/genomic_relatedness_classifier/README.md

 - Many datasets here are highly imbalanced (e.g., majority class > 80%).
 - 'zero' mode performs no rebalancing and can appear strong on accuracy while failing minority classes — treat as a baseline only.
 - 'weighted' mode (class-weighted loss) and 'smote' mode (oversampling on train split) address imbalance differently; review macro/weighted F1 and per-class metrics.
-- AUC is computed robustly per class (OvR) with safe fallbacks, so it will always be numeric; prefer macro/weighted AUC for imbalanced settings.
+- AUC is computed robustly per class (OvR) with safe fallbacks (never N/A); prefer macro/weighted AUC for imbalanced settings.

 ### Git LFS (optional)